Aaradhy1609/Finvaria/APP_SETUP_GUIDE.md

-# YouthHub - Complete Setup & Feature Guide
+# Finvaria - Complete Setup & Feature Guide

 ## 🎉 Your App is Ready!

-Your YouthHub app has been completely transformed with a beautiful, functional UI filled with animations and full offline capability!
+Your Finvaria app has been completely transformed with a beautiful, functional UI filled with animations and full offline capability!

 ## ✨ What's Been Implemented